May 27, 2014 at 6:45 AM

 You’re asking yourself “Why aren’t my prospects responding to my campaigns?” or “Why isn’t my customer count growing?”
 The warnings are clear; lack of new logo acquisition and increased churn.
 Minimal change in cross-sell / upsell as a percentage of total revenue is another.
 Here’s the bad news: your target audience just isn’t listening.

 The fact is customers and prospects aren’t responding to your campaigns.
 The return on the marketing investment (ROMI) is not there.
-Your budget was cut yet again and you’re starting to wonder if you’ll have a job in 2014.
+Your budget was cut yet again and you’re starting to wonder if you’ll have a job next year.

 November 19, 2013 at 7:00 AM